sparsh2/CS-555-Senior-Sage/README.md

 ### Language Processor Service
 - This is the brain of the Voice Assistant
-- Implemented in Python and leverages OpenAI APIs with prompt engineering the achieve the desired functionalities
+- Implemented in Python and leverages OpenAI APIs with prompt engineering to achieve the desired functionalities

 ### Server
 - This is the server that is exposed to outside world for phones to connect to.
 - Implemented in Golang

 ### Authz Service
-- This is the Authentication and Authorization service that responsible for login, signup, authorization services.
+- This is the Authentication and Authorization service that is responsible for login, signup, authorization services.
 - Implemented in Golang

 ### Storage Service